mozilla/zamboni/docs/api/topics/firefox_os_addons_review.rst

     :status 200: successfully completed.
     :status 403: not authenticated.

-.. http:get:: /api/v2/extensions/extension/(int:id)|(string:slug)/

-    Returns a particular add-on from the review queue.

-    **Response**

-    An :ref:`add-on <addon-response-label>`.

-    :status 200: successfully completed.
-    :status 403: not allowed to access this object.
-    :status 404: add-on not found in the review queue.

 Publishing Or Rejecting Add-ons
 ===============================

+Add-on are not directly published or rejected, versions are.
+Usually the add-on ``latest_version`` is the version that needs to be reviewed.

-.. http:post:: /api/v2/extensions/queue/(int:id)|(string:slug)/publish/
+.. http:post:: /api/v2/extensions/extension/(int:id)|(string:slug)/versions/(int:id)/publish/

-    Publish an add-on.
-Its file will be signed, its status updated to "public" and it will become available through :ref:`add-ons search <addon-search-label>`.
+    Publish an add-on version.
+Its file will be signed, its status updated to "public".
+The corresponding add-on will inherit that status and will become available through :ref:`add-ons search <addon-search-label>`.

     **Response**